-- 10.17 If IRAS accepts the applications, it will issue letters of acceptance to the taxpayers and the relevant foreign competent authorities within one month of the receipt of the applications.
-If IRAS rejects the applications, it will notify the taxpayers in writing with reasons. - 10.18 The acceptance of an APA application does not necessarily mean that IRAS endorses all the proposals in the application.
-IRAS reserves the right to propose alternatives either on its own or in consultation with the
+10.17 If IRAS accepts the application, it will issue letters of acceptance to the taxpayer and the relevant foreign competent authority within one month of the receipt of the application.
+If IRAS rejects the application, it will notify the taxpayer in writing with reasons.

-- relevant foreign competent authorities.
-These may include a change in transfer pricing methodology or limiting/ expanding the scope of the APA. - 10.19 Upon accepting the application, IRAS will contact the relevant foreign competent authorities to initiate APA discussion.
-IRAS will formulate its position concerning the APA applications.
-IRAS may seek clarification or further information from the taxpayers (such as segmented financial data), hold discussions with the taxpayers or conduct site visits to the taxpayers' premises which include the interviewing of taxpayers' key personnel. - 10.20 IRAS will indicate the expected timeline and regularly update taxpayers on the progress and the outcome of the competent authorities' negotiations.
+- 10.18 The acceptance of an APA application does not necessarily mean that IRAS endorses all the proposals in the application.
+IRAS reserves the right to propose alternatives either on its own or in consultation with the relevant foreign competent authority.
+These may include a change in transfer pricing methodology or limiting/ expanding the scope of the APA. - 10.19 Upon accepting the application, IRAS will contact the relevant foreign competent authority to initiate APA discussion.
+IRAS will formulate its position concerning the APA application.
+IRAS may seek clarification or further information from the taxpayer (such as segmented financial data), hold discussions with the taxpayer or conduct site visits to the taxpayer's premises which include interviewing the taxpayer's key personnel. - 10.20 IRAS will indicate the expected timeline and regularly update the taxpayer on the progress and the outcome of the competent authorities' negotiations.